axbh25/smac2026-Technova-naseej/README.md

 SMAC 2026.

 Naseej helps family members from different generations teach one another practical, cultural, and digital skills.
-A family member explains a skill, may add one private context photo, and can use AI to transform the reviewed explanation into a safe three-step learning card.
-The learner can practise the steps, hear individual steps aloud, and explain what they learned.
+One family member explains a skill, may add one private context photo, and can use AI to transform the reviewed explanation into a safe three-step learning card.
+The learner practises the steps, may hear each step aloud, explains what they learned, and chooses one skill to teach in return.

 ## Current Development Status

-Day 10 accessible spoken playback:
+Day 11 reciprocal Family Thread:

-- Android-only Flutter project runs on Pixel 7 Pro API 36
+- Android Flutter application runs on the Pixel 7 Pro reference device
 - English and Arabic interfaces support RTL
-- Profile, language, draft, photo, card, and progress persist locally
+- Profile, language, draft, photo, card, progress, and Family Thread persist locally
 - Teacher explanations support typed or short speech input
 - Context photos remain in private local app storage
 - Firebase AI Logic produces structured three-step cards